Free for museum members. Non-members pay general admission prices.

-A Southwestern tradition, Holidays at the Heard is a must-see for your family, friends and out-of-town guests, starting Saturday, Dec.
-26, and continuing through Thursday, Dec.
-31, 2015.
+A Phoenix tradition, Holidays at the Heard is a must-see for your family, friends and out-of-town guests, starting Tuesday, Dec.
+26, and continuing through Saturday, Dec.
+30, 2017.

 Visitors can experience American Indian music and dance performances including crowd favorites like hoop dancing and fancy dancing.

 In addition to this year’s traditional programming we are excited to announce themed art activities to keep visitors of all ages engaged each day as well as musical performances that will celebrate the arts and the extraordinary contributions American Indian musicians, as well as Phoenix’s best musicians, have to contribute to the world of music.

 Music and dance performances are twice daily at 12:30 and 2 p.m. in the Steele Auditorium, and artist demonstrations are each day from 11 a.m. to 4 p.m. in the gallery It’s Your Turn: T. C. Cannon.

 Special Performances are located throughout the museum campus at 11:30 a.m. and 1 p.m.
 Please see daily schedule for locations.